neondatabase/website/content/docs/reference/cli-projects.md

 neon projects update <id> [options]
 ```

-The `id` is the project ID, which you can obtain by listing your projects or from the **Project settings** page in the Neon Console.
+The `id` is the project ID, which you can obtain by listing your projects or from the **Settings** page in the Neon Console.

 #### Options